mongodb/docs/source/core/replication.rst

-- With geographically distributed nodes, be aware of where the "quorum" of nodes will be in case of likely network partitions, attempt to ensure that a primary can be elected among the nodes in the primary data center.
+- With geographically distributed nodes, be aware of where the "quorum" of nodes will be in case of likely network partitions, attempt to ensure that the set can elect a primary among the nodes in the primary data center.

 - Consider including a :ref:`hidden <replica-set-hidden-nodes>`